-Students with disabilities/diverse abilities who are not able to physically distance are not to be excluded from a learning group.
-Prevention and exposure control measures should be implemented to support students to access learning within a learning group (e.g. assigned seating, prompts, visual support, education using video modelling, social stories, etc.)
+Students with disabilities/diverse abilities who are not able to physically distance are not to be excluded from a cohort.
+Prevention and exposure control measures should be implemented to support students to access learning within a cohort (e.g. assigned seating, prompts, visual support, education using video modelling, social stories, etc.)

-Schools districts and independent schools must ensure that learning groups are established in a manner that allows for the implementation of students' IEP goals, respects the principles of equity and inclusion and does not result in segregated learning environments.
+Schools districts and independent schools must ensure that cohorts are established in a manner that allows for the implementation of students' IEP goals, respects the principles of equity and inclusion and does not result in segregated learning environments.

 Most students with disabilities/diverse abilities or medical complexity are not considered at greater risk of experiencing severe illness from COVID-19.
-For guidelines specific to children with immune suppression (e.g. students who have had a recent organ transplant, who are receiving chemotherapy, those with an illness impacting their immune system), please refer to Students with Immune Suppression in the Employee/Student Attendance section.
+For guidelines specific to children with immune suppression (e.g. students who have had a recent organ transplant, who are receiving chemotherapy, those with an illness impacting their immune system).